kleros/arbitrable-contract-libraries/README.md

     }
 ```

+While creating the dispute, the library will update all necesary information and emit the `Dispute` event as defined in the ERC-792 standard.

-Lastly, we need to adapt `rule()` in order to let the arbitrator enforce a ruling.
+Lastly, we need to update `rule()` in order to let the arbitrator enforce a ruling.

 ```js
     function rule(uint256 _disputeID, uint256 _ruling) public override {